Hip Resurfacing

 • larger femoral head

-• there has been a recent increase in popularity of modern techniques, particularly in younger patients, due to less femoral bone resection
+• very popular 10 years ago particularly in younger patients due to less femoral bone resection

 • Indications